opencurve/curve/docs/en/build_and_run_en.md

 # Build compilation environment

 **Note:**
-1. If you just want to experience the deployment and basic functions of CURVE, **you do not need to compile CURVE**, please refer to [deployment](https://github.com/opencurve/curveadm/wiki).
+1. If you just want to experience the deployment and basic functions of Curve, **you do not need to compile Curve**, please refer to [deployment](https://github.com/opencurve/curveadm/wiki).
-2. This document is only used to help you build the CURVE code compilation environment, which is convenient for you to participate in the development, debugging and run tests of CURVE.
+2. This document is only used to help you build the Curve code compilation environment, which is convenient for you to participate in the development, debugging and run tests of Curve.

 ## Compile with docker (recommended)